1. The development cycle

-The cycle from one stable version of Checkmk to the next takes around eighteen months.
+The cycle from one stable version of Checkmk to the next takes around twelve to eighteen months.

 It begins following the release of the preceding version – for example